MuhammadRidha7/Shia/README.md

 `Sunan Abi Dawud, vol 4, page 300`

 **Aisha:** \
-I was laying down close to The Prophet praying, whenever he would do Sijda, he would squeeze my foot (to remind her that it's impolite to lay down with your feet pointing at him), and I would retreat my legs, and when he stood up, I would point them again. \
+I was laying down close to The Prophet (pbuh) praying, whenever he would do Sijda, he would squeeze my foot (to remind her that it's impolite to lay down with your feet pointing at him), and I would retreat my legs, and when he stood up, I would point them again. \
 `Bukhari, vol 1, page 86 and page 108`

 **Aisha:** \
-One night, The Prophet went out, and I got jealous (afraid that he would spend my night with someone else) and when The Prophet returned and saw me, he asked me if I got jealous, and I said: How would I not be jealous with someone like you? \
+One night, The Prophet (pbuh) went out, and I got jealous (afraid that he would spend my night with someone else) and when The Prophet (pbuh) returned and saw me, he asked me if I got jealous, and I said: How would I not be jealous with someone like you? \
 `Muslim, vol 4, page 2169`

 **Aisha:** \